cnlohr/openxr-minimal/README.md

 # openxr-minimal

+IF YOU GOT HERE, YOU PROBABLY DON'T WANT THIS PROJECT, YOU PROBABLY WANT THIS ONE: https://github.com/cnlohr/tsopenxr/

 Minimal OpenXR Demo.
 Very minimal demo.
 It's mostly based on https://github.com/hyperlogic/openxrstub/blob/main/src/main.cpp.

 Tested working on Windows + SteamVR, but should work elsewhere, since it's based on rawdraw.